KitScriven/KitScriven/README.md

 Hello, my name is Kit Scriven.
-I'm currently an undergraduate student in Applied Mathematics with a concentration in Economics at UC Berkeley.
+I'm a recent graduate of UC Berkeley with a degree in Applied Mathematics, a concentration in Economics, and a minor in data science.
-My interests include economics, social choice theory, electoral systems, as well as most other areas of math and economics.
+My interests include economics, specifically econometrics and mathematical economcs, social choice theory, electoral systems, as well as most other areas of math and economics.